saysimple/saysimple-plugin-devkit/README.md

 }
 ```

-the `id`, `enabled` and `components` are mainly for the saysimple to render your app properly so you probably don't have to care about them.
+the `id`, `enabled` and `components` are mainly for the saysimple to render your app properly, so you probably don't have to care about them.

 The `name` is the same as the name in `package.json`